-The Centre for International Health is part of the Department of Preventive and Social Medicine at the Dunedin School of Medicine, University of Otago.
+The Centre for International Health is in the Department of Preventive and Social Medicine at the Dunedin School of Medicine, University of Otago.
 We facilitate and promote research to contribute to the understanding and improvement of health in under-resourced countries, while focusing on postgraduate training and strategic mentorship of leaders.

-The Centre hosts two endowed Chairs:
+The Centre hosts two externally funded Chairs:

 - The McAuley Chair in International Health supported by the Sisters of Mercy

 - The McKinlay Chair in Global Health supported by the McKinlay Family Trust